640 South State StreetDover, Delaware 19901

 The good news is that GH antibodies are becoming increasingly rare thanks to the use of a synthetic, or man-made, growth hormone.

-Your doctor may also order a blood test for insulin-like growth factor I (IGF-I).
+Your healthcare provider may also order a blood test for insulin-like growth factor I (IGF-I).
 Low levels of IGF-I can be a sign that the GH may not be working the way it should.